 The Cambridge Innovation Center (CIC) allows start-ups to flourish in a flexible, innovative working environment.
 Here, starting companies can focus on entrepreneurship while everything else is arranged for them.
 After opening successful branches in the United States, CIC came to Europe.
 Setting up in Rotterdam made sense due to its business climate.
 And so the CIC came to Kraaijvanger.
 The brief was clear: ‘We want to radically improve the position of the Dutch start-up community and we want you to help us!’
-CIC and Kraaijvanger have now been working together for three years and are about to realize the third stage of a fast-growing start-up ecosystem.
+CIC and Kraaijvanger have now been working together for three years and in the meantime have realized the third stage of a fast-growing start-up ecosystem.

 The design balances three major forces that stimulate innovation: density, diversity and proximity.
 Environments are designed to create a high density of different workspaces that the entrepreneurs can then provide with their corporate identity.
 All offices are very flexible and finished to high standards.
 Sometimes start-ups require a high degree of privacy while at others they need a place to relax or have intense encounters.
 All this is possible here.
 One of concept’s strategic strengths is the fact that every floor has essential facilities that are always within easy reach: kitchens, meeting rooms, relaxation rooms and printing rooms.
 In addition, the floors contain a range of single-purpose rooms that offer the start-ups special extras: from a games room to a massage room and from a secret room to a fully equipped bar in the Venture Café.